 Free checklist!

-Download this checklist to review the 5S in your manufacturing facility and make improvements.
+Download this checklist to review the 5S in your manufacturing facility and make improvements, potentially lowering your overall manufacturing costs.

 In manufacturing, the use of outdated equipment is rampant.
-But have you ever considered how the technology you use affects your profits?
+But have you ever considered how the technology you use affects your profits and the related manufacturing costs?

-One of the best ways to lower manufacturing costs is to invest in the right technology for the task and to maintain it well.
-It’s not just about the cost of constantly upgrading or replacing equipment.
-It’s about the impact that technology has on worker experience.
+One of the most effective ways to lower costs is to invest in the right technology for each task and to maintain it properly.
+Moreover, the value of technology goes beyond the cost of constant upgrades or replacements.
+It also directly influences worker experience and overall efficiency.

 Facilities and maintenance

 Manufacturing facilities require constant upkeep and repair to remain efficient.
 And they come with a lot of recurring costs that can go unnoticed and unmanaged.
-Try some of these ideas to reduce and eliminate facility maintenance costs:
+Try some of these ideas to reduce and eliminate facility maintenance costs effectively reducing overall manufacturing expenses:

-• Inspect the entire facility for structural issues that may increase utility costs.
+- Inspect the entire facility for structural issues that may increase utility costs and impact your bottom line.

 Even the smallest changes can have multiple cost-reducing impacts.
 Take the idea of reorganizing a workspace to make it more efficient.
 This one project can reduce the throughput time of a process and cut down on the amount of rework due to errors.
 It can also improve ergonomic conditions and storage to prevent injuries and reduce time spent managing supplies.

-The next time you do a facility audit, look for projects that improve multiple areas of efficiency at the same time.
+The next time you do a facility audit, look for projects that improve multiple areas of efficiency at the same time, thus lowering manufacturing costs.

 Staffing and human resources

 Payroll is one of the biggest expenses in any company.
 But the costs of your workforce go beyond wages and benefits.
-They also come from other personnel management processes like recruiting, hiring, onboarding, and keeping workers engaged.
+They also come from other personnel management processes like recruiting, hiring, onboarding, and keeping workers engaged, all contributing to manufacturing costs.

 Here are a couple of ways you might consider reducing costs through your HR department: